What Is SEO Marketing? + How to Improve Your SEO

 For each webpage, follow these steps:

-Craft a title tag that includes the keyword you want the page to rank for, and that clearly describes the content of each page in 50 to 60 characters.
+Craft a title tag that includes the keyword you want the page to rank for and clearly describes each page's content in 50 to 60 characters.

 Reduce the size of images so that they load quickly.
-For example, if your image is 5,000 pixels wide, you might reduce it to 2,000 or 1,200 pixels.
+For example, if your image is 5,000 pixels wide, reduce it to 2,000 or 1,200 pixels.

 For the site as a whole, follow these steps: